-Simon Abrahams is recognised as one of Australia's arts and cultural leaders, and is currently Creative Director & CEO of Melbourne Fringe.
+Simon Abrahams is recognised as one of Australia's arts and cultural leaders, and since 2015 has served as Creative Director & CEO of Melbourne Fringe.
 Simon is a life member of Theatre Network Australia, an organisation he co-founded then Chaired from 2010-2017.
 He is an arts advocate, programmer, creative producer, performer and cultural consultant and his work is driven by a commitment to cultural democracy.

 Since joining Melbourne Fringe in 2015, Simon’s leadership has driven the organisation's focus on cultural democracy, delivering the largest festivals in its history, reaching over 350 000 people at 450+ events each year.
-Melbourne Fringe won the 2015 Melbourne Award for Contribution to Melbourne's Profile by a Community Organisation.
-Simon has commissioned some of the most ambitious creative programs in the organisation’s history, including the Robin Fox laser artwork Sky Light, Madeleine Flynn and Tim Humphrey’s artificially intelligent interactive musical seesaw sculpture Pivot, Stephanie Lake's Colossus, Field Theory's Icon, an international residency by British provocateurs Forest Fringe, and the child-led Kids vs Art and The Children’s Party.
+Simon has commissioned some of the most ambitious creative programs in the organisation’s history, including the Robin Fox laser artwork Sky Light, Madeleine Flynn and Tim Humphrey’s artificially intelligent interactive musical seesaw sculpture Pivot, Stephanie Lake's Colossus and Multiply, Field Theory's Icon, an international residency by British provocateurs Forest Fringe, and the child-led Kids vs Art and The Children’s Party.
 His leadership has focused on increasing diversity, launching the Indigenous commissioning and producer development program Deadly Fringe, a focus program on experimental, contemporary and live art for children called XS, and game changing access and inclusion programs for people who are Deaf or with disability.
-Most recently, Simon spearheaded the opening of the year-round new Fringe venue Common Rooms at Trades Hall.
+Simon spearheaded the opening of the year-round Fringe venue Common Rooms at Trades Hall.

 Simon sat on the Victorian Government's Ministerial Council for Volunteering (2017-19).
 In 2013-14, Simon held the position of Head of Programming at the Wheeler Centre for Books, Writing and Ideas, where he conceived, curated and programmed over 250 events annually.
 He directed The Show Of The Year (with Casey Bennetto), created 20 Questions (with Ian Pidd and Martyn Coutts) and was a regular on-stage host, facilitator, and panellist.
 He completed a research project with the Australia Council for the Arts investigating theatre for young people in Belgium, Germany, Austria and the Netherlands in 2014.